 1x.
-The AAA will serve as the San Mateo County Health System's liaison for Mission Hospice and Home Care's Compassionate Community projects in Coastside and Menlo Park to improve planning for end of life services, resolve problems with end of life service delivery, and address the end of life service needs of eligible OAA service populations.
-July 1, 2016- June 30, 2020 С Contin- uing 1y.
+The AAA will serve as the San Mateo County Health's System's liaison for Mission Hospice and Home Care's Compassionate Community projects, such as the Take Charge campaign that engages community and local organizations in Coastside and Menlo Park, to improve planning for end of life services, resolve problems with end of life service delivery, and address the end of life service needs of eligible OAA service populations July 1, 2016- June 30, 2020 С Contin- uing 1y.
 The AAA will serve as a liaison to the Mental Health Services Act funded Behavioral Health and Recovery Services Initiatives to improve planning for services, resolve problems with service delivery, and address the health and mental health service needs of eligible OAA service populations.
 July 1, 2016- June 30, 2020 С Contin- uing 1z.
-The AAA will serve as the San Mateo County Health System's liaison for Mission Hospice and Home Care's county-wide stakeholder group that is seeking to improve planning for end of life services, resolve problems with end of life service delivery, and address the end of life service needs of eligible OAA service populations through exploring opportunities for public awareness campaign.
+The AAA will serve as the San Mateo County Health's System's liaison for Mission Hospice and Home Care's county-wide stakeholder group that is seeking to improve planning for end of life services, resolve problems with end of life service delivery, and address the end of life service needs of eligible OAA service populations through exploring opportunities for public awareness campaign.
 July 1, 2017- June 30, 2020 С Contin- uing 1aa.
 The AAA will update our data collection system to collect OAA program participant self-identified information about sexual orientation and gender identity (SOGI).
-March 1, 2018- June 30, 2018 New 1bb.
+March 1, 2018- June 30, 2018 Com- pleted 1bb.
 The AAA will train AAS and contracted provider staff to collect OAA program participant self-identified SOGI information that will be used in data collection.
-June 1, 2018- June 30, 2018 New
+June 1, 2018- June 30, 2018 Com- pleted 1cc.
+The AAA will continue to train new AAS and contracted provider staff on collecting OAA program participant self-identified SOGI information that will be used in data collection.
+June 1, 2019- June 30, 2020 New 1dd.
+The AAA will provide continuing training to AAS and contracted provider staff SOGI related information.
+June 1, 2019- June 30, 2020 New